-A common approach to manage the bandwidth-accuracy trade-off is to reduce the video quality at the edge, e.g., via pixel-level and frame-level downsampling.
+A common approach is to reduce the video quality at the edge, e.g., via pixel-level (spatial) and frame-level (temporal) downsampling.
 The degradation must ensure that sufficient information is retained so that the cloud can run video analytics on downsampled videos to produce sufficiently accurate results.
-AWStream [15] learns the Pareto-optimal policy for a task, and adaptively selects a video degradation strategy to balance accuracy and bandwidth.
-FilterForward [16], along with other filter-based frameworks [17], [30], selectively filters video frames at edge to reduce bandwidth consumption.
+For example, AWStream [17] learns the Pareto-optimal policy for a task, and adaptively selects a video degradation strategy to achieve the best accuracy at the given WAN bandwidth.
+DDS [55] designs an iterative workflow driven by the server-side DNN feedback to stream the video.
+It can react to the real-time inference results by sending the low-quality video first then encoding the feedback regions in a higher quality.
+It achieves a better bandwidth-accuracy trade-off and lower end-to-end delay.

+FilterForward [18], along with other filter-based frameworks [19], [34], selectively filters video frames at the edge with a small neural network to reduce bandwidth consumption.
 The insight is that for fixed-view surveillance applications, there are a lot of non-relevant frames that can be skipped in DL video analytics.
+Reducto [46] dynamically adapts its filtering decisions to the changing features and video content.